Search

 John Thomas Skilton was born on 13th July 1878, in Dorking to woodcutter John and Mary Harriett (nee Peters).

-John’s father John was born in the 2nd quarter of 1850 to labourer Charles, born about 1824 in and Sarah, born about 1825, all in Dorking.
-His mother Mary was born on 30th November 1856 to marine stone dealer William, born about 1831 and Fanny (nee Wilson), born about 1835, all in Dorking.
+John’s father John was born in the 2nd quarter of 1850 to labourer Charles, born about 1824 in and Sarah, born about 1825, both in Dorking.
+His mother Mary was born on 30th November 1856 to marine stone dealer William, born about 1831 and Fanny (nee Wilson), born about 1835, both in Dorking.
 Mary was baptised on 28th April 1865 at St Alfege’s, Greenwich.
 John snr married Mary on 6th August 1876 at St Paul’s, Dorking.
 At the time of their marriage John lived at Hampstead Road, and as worked as a labourer.
 Mary Harriett lived at Falkland Hill.

 At the time of the 1881 Census, the family lived in Orchard Road, Dorking.
 John was working as a woodcutter and Mary was at home looking after their son John.